 3. Knewton: Delivers content across various subjects, adapting lessons to optimize individual learning paths.

-4. Smart Sparrow: Specializes in adaptive teaching, allowing educators to tailor learning experiences with real-time analytics.
+4. Smart Sparrow: Specializes in adaptive teaching, allowing educators to tailor lessons with real-time analytics.

 5. Carnegie Learning: Provides adaptive technology for high school math, combining AI and instructional strategies to support educators.